OLAF-OSS/dex-bench/README.md

 # dex-bench

-A CLI tool for benchmarking LLM summarization performance across multiple models and documents.
+A CLI tool for benchmarking LLM performance across multiple models and documents.

 ## Installation